-Today, the Norwegian Coastal Administration and other governmental institutions are using the data from AISat-1 for a variety of purposes, including monitoring fisheries, oil spills, and maritime traffic, to support anti-piracy operations along the coast of Africa, and other areas of interest to Norway.
+Today, the Norwegian Coastal Administration and other governmental institutions are using the data from AISSat-1 and AISSat-2 for a variety of purposes, including monitoring fisheries, oil spills, and maritime traffic, to support anti-piracy operations along the coast of Africa, and other areas of interest to Norway.

-These include a solar observatory developed in collaboration with ESA and Switzerland, and a space weather instrument developed by Norwegian researchers.
+In addition to the important AIS payloads, NorSat-1 carries scientific payloads.
+These payloads include a solar observatory, CLARA developed in collaboration with ESA and Switzerland, and a space weather instrument developed by Norwegian researchers.

 In addition to the "official" satellites, several Norwegian student satellites have been developed.

-The first two student satellites were CubeSatellites weighing less than 1 kilogramme.
-They unfortunately never reached orbit, but were nevertheless successful educational projects.
+The first two student satellites were CubeSat satellites weighing less than 1 kilogram.
+They unfortunately never reached orbit but were nevertheless successful educational projects.

 Currently, three student satellites are in development:

-HiNCube has been developed by Narvik University College (HiN) and was launced in November 2013.
+HiNCube has been developed by Narvik University College (HiN) and was launched in November 2013.

-CubeStar is being built by the University of Oslo and will do scientific observations of the space weather that surrounds Earth.
+Two more student satelites are built, but not launched.
+CubeStar, by the University of Oslo, is designed to do scientific observations of the space weather that surrounds Earth.

-The third student satellite is named NUTS and is built by the Norwegian University of Science and Technology (NTNU).
-This satellite will measure atmospheric waves.
+The student satellite named NUTS is designed by the Norwegian University of Science and Technology (NTNU) to measure atmospheric waves.

 The Norwegian telecommunications company Telenor has owned and operated satellites in geosynchronous orbit since the early 1990s.

-These are the Thor satellites.
+These are the Thor series satellites.
 Thor 7 was launched 19th April 2015.
-It provides standard commercial telecommunications services such as TV, radio, phone and internet connections to a host of international customers, as well as broadband internet to the Norwegian research station Troll in Queen Maud Land in Antarctica.
+It provides standard commercial telecommunications services such as TV, radio, phone and internet connections to a host of international customers, as well as broadband internet to the Norwegian research station Troll in Queen Maud Land in Antarctica

 Satellites are infrastructure in space and depend on ground stations and control centres on Earth.

-Currently, only one ground station is being used for AISSat-1, but more are under consideration as the need for space based AIS increases.
+Currently, only one ground station is being used for the AISSat and NorSat satellites , but more are under consideration as the need for space based AIS increases.

 Several of the educational institutions that are developing student satellites will have their own antennas and equipment to communicate with their satellite.